ABCs of Accounting and Bookkeeping for Airbnb Investors

 Full Property: If you don’t live in the home and never use it for personal purposes, you can deduct all expenses for the days it is rented.
 For example, if the property is rented for 150 days, you can deduct 41% of your expenses from your rental income (150 ÷ 365 = 41%).

 Shared Property: If you rent part of the space while living in the home, you can deduct a portion of the expenses for the rented days.
-For example,150 sq ft out of 1,200 total sq ft is rented for 65 days.
+For example, 150 sq ft out of 1,200 total sq ft is rented for 65 days.
 Let’s say your total expenses are $10,000.
 You can deduct 18% (days rented) of 12.5% (space rented) of $10,000 from your rental income (18% x $10,000 x 12.5% = $225).

-What are the basics of Airbnb accounting?
+What Are the Basics of Airbnb Accounting?

 Open a bank account

 Add an Airbnb accounting payout method for a bank account just for your rental properties.
 This keeps your rental income separate from your personal funds.
-Using separate bank accounts makes it easier to record transactions and calculate expenses for rental and personal use.
+Using separate bank accounts makes it easier to record bank transactions and calculate expenses for rental and personal use.

 Tips from a Baselane User

-– Jake W. (Owner of 1 Airbnb apartment)
+Jake W. (Owner of 1 Airbnb apartment)

 Record income